 When storing cannabis, your chief concerns are:

 Improper storage can expose your cannabis products to these factors, which affect the product in a variety of ways.
-Here are the effects of improper storage, from toxicity to cannabinoid breakdown.

-What Improper Storage Does to Cannabis
+What Does Improper Storage Do to Cannabis?

 Mold is among the worst things that can happen to your cannabis.
 It can destroy your cannabis plant during cultivation, and can even be toxic if smoked or ingested.
 Mildew, Botrytis cinerea, and aspergillus are the most common molds that grow on cannabis, and they should be avoided at all costs.